Skip to content

 module load python/3

-# Here, we activate our virtual environment (substitute the appropriate conda command)
+# Here, we activate our virtual environment (substitute the appropriate uv or conda command)

 source ~/myapp/bin/activate